cb22/macbook12-spi-driver/README.md

 -----------
 * Occasionally, the SPI device can get itself into a state where it causes an interrupt storm.
 There should be a way of resetting it, or better yet avoiding this state altogether.
 * You shouldn't have to modify your DSDT to get it running.
-* For some reason, doing operations at 8MHz (the speed that the slave device should run at) fail.
-400kHz works, but this should be investigated.

 Interrupts:
 -----------